TrevorLMurphy/easy-break-oven/README.md

 ## Types

-There are three types in the Easy Break Oven language:
+There are four types in the Easy Break Oven language:

 1. Strings
 2. Integers